Discover Career Opportunities

 Open Source Projects and Collaborations

-The world of IT thrives on open source communities and projects.
-Working on such projects allows you to collaborate and network with other data scientists, as well as take pride in the pieces of code that millions of people will be using.
+The world of IT thrives on open-source communities and projects.
+Working on such projects allows you to collaborate and network with other data scientists and take pride in the pieces of code that millions of people will be using.

 Build a Portfolio